 Coping with Mental Health

 Financial struggles and money troubles create a plethora of mental health issues.
 Whether you are drowning in debt or clueless where to begin, it is important to stay grounded.
-However, if you feel paralyzed and need advice, seek out a professional.
+However, if you feel paralyzed and need advice, seek help from a mental health professional.
 This could mean a financial advisor to give you perspective or a counselor to help you manage your mental health.
 Gaining control of your finances puts you closer to your goals and has many mental health benefits of saving money.

 - How to Take Care of Yourself Now for A Healthier Later Life